 I practice massage at Studio 34.
 Studio 34 is located on Baltimore Ave in West Philly.
 It is easily accessible via public transit, and there is street parking available on Baltimore Ave as well as on residential streets nearby.

 *New location added!*

-I now offer massage on Mondays and Wednesdays at Ahimsa House, located at 5007 Cedar Ave in West Philly.
-It is accessible via public transit and there is street parking available.
+I now offer massage on Mondays and Wednesdays at Philly School of Massage, located at 1500 Chestnut St in the Ellington building.
+It is accessible via public transit and street parking is very limited.